 A diaphragm, or bladder, together with a fill fluid, transmits pressure from the process medium to the pressure element assembly of the instrument.
 Diaphragm seals may be attached directly to the instrument, or remotely, using a capillary line.
 These devices are intended to keep the process medium out of the pressure element assembly and to prevent damage from corrosion or clogging.
 Diaphragm seals are also used to maintain the sanitary requirements of the process medium and to reduce the process temperature to which the pressure element is exposed.

 There are three common diaphragm seal designs, although custom and specialized varieties are also available.

-Welded diaphragm seals are welded (or bonded) directly to the upper housing, permitting removal of the upper housing without a loss of fill fluid.
+- Welded diaphragm seals are welded (or bonded) directly to the upper housing, permitting removal of the upper housing without a loss of fill fluid.

-Clamped diaphragm seals are clamped between the upper and lower housing.
+- Clamped diaphragm seals are clamped between the upper and lower housing.
 This style of diaphragm may be removed and replaced easily, as it is not welded into place.

-Capsule diaphragm seals are internally sealed devices with the fill fluid within the capsule in the upper housing.
-The main advantage of this type of seal is that the upper housing can be removed without loss of the fill fluid, because the fill fluid is contained within the seal.
+- Capsule diaphragm seals are internally sealed devices with the fill fluid within the capsule in the upper housing.
+The main advantage of this type of seal is that the upper housing can be removed without loss of the fill fluid because the fill fluid is contained within the seal.

-Vacuum, compound and low range pressure devices require a highly transmissive, flexible diaphragm to give accurate results.
+Vacuum, compound, and low-range pressure devices require a highly transmissive, flexible diaphragm to give accurate results.
 An important consideration is the vapor pressure point of the diaphragm seals’ fill for a vacuum application.
-If the combination of pressure and temperature reach the vapor pressure point accuracy will suffer.
+If the combination of pressure and temperature reach the vapor pressure point, accuracy will suffer.